 There is no re-admission to the Occupational Therapy Entry Level Master's Program.
 Students who are dismissed from the program may not re-enter the occupational therapy curriculum.

 As a requirement for graduation, all weekday and weekend program occupational therapy students are required to successfully complete the university-offered certification examination preparation course.
 There is a fee associated with the course.

 Degree and Options

-Upon successful completion of all requirements students in the weekday program and COTAs in the weekend program are issued a BS in health sciences and a MS in occupational therapy.
+Upon successful completion of all undergraduate requirements at the conclusion of the fourth year, students in the weekday program are issued a BS in health sciences and a MS in occupational therapy.
 Students with bachelors' degrees upon admission to the programs take relevant courses to be issued an MS in occupational therapy.
 There are several options available to students primarily in the weekday program for their undergraduate degree.
 Students may opt to earn an undergraduate major in psychology (instead of the BS in health sciences) by taking additional courses and doing some of their fieldwork in a psychiatric setting.
 A specialization in pediatrics is also offered to students in the traditional weekday program.
 Minors in several disciplines are also options.

 The specialization track consists of a minimum of 16 credits.
 13 credits are required courses and 3 credits are elective.